Aadhithya01/MCP-Server/README.md

 # FastMCP Web Automation and Data Processing Toolkit

-A powerful and flexible toolkit built on FastMCP for web scraping, API data fetching, local file operations, and command-line automation.
+A powerful toolkit built on FastMCP for web scraping, API data fetching, local file operations, and command-line automation.

 ## Overview

-The FastMCP Toolkit is designed to simplify and automate common data processing tasks.
-It provides a robust set of tools for extracting data from websites (both static and dynamic content), interacting with public APIs, reading local text and CSV files, and executing terminal commands.
-Built on the `FastMCP` framework, this toolkit is ideal for developers, data analysts, and automation enthusiasts.
+This toolkit provides a collection of tools for automating common web and data processing tasks using FastMCP.
+It includes capabilities for extracting data from websites (both static and dynamic), interacting with APIs, reading local files, and executing terminal commands.

 ## Features

-* *   **Web Data Extraction**: Seamlessly extract data from static and dynamic websites using a hybrid approach (BeautifulSoup and Selenium).
+- **Web Data Extraction**: Automatically handle both static and dynamic web content
-* *   **API Integration**: Fetch real-time data from public APIs with support for various HTTP methods (GET, POST, PUT, DELETE).
+- **API Integration**: Fetch data from public APIs using various HTTP methods
-* *   **Local File Operations**: Read and process text and CSV files with ease.
+- **Local File Operations**: Read and process text and CSV files
-* *   **Terminal Command Execution**: Execute system commands and capture their output securely.
+- **Terminal Command Execution**: Run system commands and capture their output
-* *   **Extensible Framework**: Built on FastMCP, allowing easy integration of additional tools.

 ## Installation

-To get started, clone the repository and install the required dependencies using `uv`.

 ```bash
 # Clone the repository